Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 There isn’t any known interaction between Firazyr and alcohol.

 However, alcohol can trigger acute (severe and sudden) attacks of hereditary angioedema (HAE) in some people.
-So if you know that alcohol is a trigger for your HAE attacks, you shouldn’t drink it.
+So if you know that alcohol is a trigger for your HAE attacks, you should not drink it.

 If you have questions about drinking alcohol while using Firazyr, talk with your doctor.

 As with all medications, the cost of Firazyr can vary.
-The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.
+The actual price you’ll pay depends on your insurance plan if you have one, your location, and the pharmacy you use.

 It’s important to note that you’ll have to get Firazyr at a specialty pharmacy.
 This type of pharmacy is authorized to carry specialty medications.
 These are drugs that may be expensive or may require help from healthcare professionals to be used safely and effectively.

-If you’re not sure if you’ll need to get prior authorization for Firazyr, contact your insurance company.
+If you’re not sure whether you’ll need to get prior authorization for Firazyr, contact your insurance company.

 Financial and insurance assistance